 Poverty Rock Campground is only accessible by boat.

-I have to admit: Poverty Rock surprised me.
-When I thought about a backcountry campground only accessible by boat, I didn’t imagine such a well-maintained slice of heaven.
-First, the signage along the river will make sure you don’t miss the campground.
-Next, there are multiple first come, first serve sites to choose from, with picnic tables and two communal fire pits.
-There’s a shelter complete with a stove for rainy days.
-There’s also an enclosed outhouse.
-But the most impressive of all is the towering sandstone structure dubbed Poverty Rock.
-Oh, and did I mention there’s no charge for this campsite?
+I have to admit, Poverty Rock surprised me.
+When I first thought about a backcountry campground accessible by boat, I didn’t imagine such a well-maintained and comfortable site.
+The first thing I noticed was the signage along the river, making it hard to miss this place.
+Then we found multiple first come, first served sites to choose from, with picnic tables, two communal fire pits, and a cooking shelter for rainy days.
+Off to the side, there’s an enclosed outhouse for visitors to use.
+Most impressive of all was the towering sandstone structure, Poverty Rock itself, providing some shade in the hot afternoon sun.
+Did I mention there’s no charge for this campsite?
 That’s right… it’s free!

-Writing-on-Stone Provincial Park maintains Poverty Rock, though it isn’t officially part of the park.
-Even so, Writing-on-Stone tracks campground usage, so you give them a call to register beforehand (you’ll find no cell service here).
-We arrived Sunday afternoon and had the entire place to ourselves.
-Even when it’s busy, you’ll likely still find a sense of privacy.
-We did find a few ticks, so don’t forget the bug spray.
+Writing-on-Stone maintains Poverty Rock Backcountry Campground, though it isn’t officially part of the provincial park.
+Even so, Writing-on-Stone tracks campground usage and asks visitors to register beforehand (no cell service here).
+When we arrived on Sunday afternoon, there wasn’t another soul in sight.
+We had the entire campground to ourselves.
+I imagine that you could find a little slice of quietness even when it’s busy.
+We found a few ticks here, so don’t skimp on the bug spray.

 • Save